 Editorials in The Bee are the collective opinion of the editorial board, which meets regularly to discuss community concerns and issues of the day.
-Below are members of the board.

 Gary Wortel became the president and publisher of The Sacramento Bee on April 2017.
 He is a graduate of San Jose State University with a bachelor of arts in public relations.
 His community involvement has included serving on the various boards in Fort Worth, namely the Fort Worth Chamber of Commerce, Downtown Fort Worth Inc and the Fort Worth Symphony Orchestra.
 Raised most of his life in California, Gary and his wife, Patti, have four children and two grandchildren.
 Two daughters and two grandsons live in Nashville, Tenn., and two sons live in Colleyville, Texas.
 Gary’s parents were originally from The Netherlands where he still maintains close family relationships.
 His major interests outside work include travel, golf and skiing.
 Gary can be reached at email@example.com, 916-321-1885 or on Twitter at @gman_garyw.